wo3kie/hft-dojo/README.md

 - **map_reduce** - An implementation of the parallel map and serial reduce paradigm in C++.

+- **price_bits** — a compact bitmask structure that tracks the occupancy of price levels in the order book.
+It provides efficient methods for setting, clearing, and querying bits, as well as counting leading zeros to quickly identify the best bid and ask levels.

 - **ring_buffer** - A collection of ring buffer implementations for different concurrency scenarios.
 Each implementation is optimized for a specific use case, providing efficient and low‑latency communication between threads.

   - **ring_buffer** - Single‑threaded ring buffer.
 It is designed for scenarios where only one thread is producing and consuming data, so it does not include any synchronization mechanisms.
 This makes it very fast and efficient for single‑threaded use cases.